 Some final thoughts:

-Your attachment may represent only a small percentage of the cost of the host machine, but it’s 100% of the action.
+Your attachment may represent only a small percentage of the total machine cost, but it’s 100% of the action.
 If the attachment goes down – your machine is down.
 Whenever possible, make sure that the attachment you select matches the quality and durability of your machine.

 Finally, there is no substitute for dealing with people and companies you know and trust.
 Bargains abound on the internet, but a bargain quickly evaporates if the purchase doesn’t meet your expectations.
 Approach internet sales with caution and common sense.
 Check out the product and the seller.